The short version:

 New Question Formats

-The current PMP exam uses multiple-choice, drag-and-drop, matching, and hotspot questions.
-The July 2026 update introduces new formats:
+Earlier PMP exams used multiple-choice, drag-and-drop, matching, and hotspot questions.
+The 2026 update added new formats:

 - ▸Case Sets: Multi-question scenarios based on a shared project situation — similar to a mini case study.